 Dre's sister's upcoming wedding leads to a conversation on tradition; Jack and Diane are afraid they are too old to be ring bearer and flower girl; Junior and Zoey prep Ruby to embrace her daughter's relationship.

 Dre is fearful when Stevens & Lido announces company layoffs; Bow takes charge of a school auction.

 Dre is excited about Junior's friends; Bow wants to know who's breaking things around the house.

 When the flu breaks out in the Johnson household, Dre desperately tries to avoid catching it.

-Dre dreams the Johnson family goes back in time transforming into characters from the classic TV show Good Times.
+Dre dreams the Johnson family goes back to the 1970s, transforming into classic TV characters.